TatianaVeda/Golang_bookworms/README.md

 ```
 systemctl status docker
 ```
-2. Build the Docker Image
-Navigate to the project directory and build the Docker image:
+2. Navigate to the project directory and build the Docker image:
 ```
 docker build -t literary-lions-forum .
 ```